-A power-operated tailgate is standard on Sport models and above.
+A power-operated tailgate is standard on Takumi models.
 Opened and closed, smoothly and quietly, by a lightweight, compact, spindle damper system, the open/close switch is located both on the tailgate itself and inside the cabin.
 It can also be operated via the smart keyless entry button; the degree of tailgate opening can be set seamlessly, whilst touch sensors prevent items becoming trapped during closure.

-In the UK, the 20 model 2022 Mazda CX-5 line-up features five trim levels: SE-L, Newground, Sport, Sport Black and GT Sport.
+While the 2023 Mazda CX-5 retains the same 20-model line-up, it now features new trim level naming to match other cars in the Mazda family.
+In the UK, the 20 model 2023 Mazda CX-5 line-up features five trim levels: Centre-Line, Newground, Exclusive-Line, Homura and Takumi.
 For the first time, individual model grades feature subtle styling differentiation to give customers the option of choosing a CX-5 with a unique character and focus.
-The three stand out trim grades: Newground, Sport Black and GT Sport each have a distinct personality to ensure the CX-5 range offers more choice than ever before.
+The three stand out trim grades: Newground, Homura and Takumi each have a distinct personality to ensure the CX-5 range offers more choice than ever before.

 G-Vectoring Control (GVC)